 Assessment 3 is a formal group meeting e.g. a business meeting.
 This assessment allows you to show your ability to use the appropriate language for negotiating an agreement.

 Assessments 1 – 3 are internal assessments.
-Assessment 4, 5, and 6 are marked externally by Signature:
+Assessments 4, 5, and 6 are marked externally by Signature:

 Assessment 4 is a formal discussion showing your ability to discuss and critically analyse topics you have researched.